erictt/computer-science-learning/source/_posts/cs6250/week-5-router-design-and-algorithems-part-1.md

 * Now, let's look at some less time-sensitive tasks that take place in the router.

 * **Header validation and checksum**: The router checks the packet's version number, decrements the time-to-live (TTL) field, and recalculates the header checksum.
+    * Note this happens on the Data plane[Quiz].
 * **Route processing**: The routers build their forwarding tables using routing protocols such as RIP, OSPF, and BGP. **These protocols are implemented in the routing processors**.
 * **Protocol Processing**: The routers need to implement the following protocols to implement their functions:
     * **Simple Network Management Protocol (SNMP)** for a set of counters for remote inspection